Q-Bees/Qiskit-v2.X-Certification-Practice-Questions/README.md

 # Qiskit-v2.X-Certification-Practice-Questions

-This repository contains practice material to help you prepare for the IBM Qiskit / IBM Quantum Developer certification exam.
+This repository contains practice material to help you prepare for the IBM Qiskit Quantum Developer certification exam.
 It focuses on hands‑on Qiskit usage and exam‑style conceptual questions.

 **What’s Inside**